Planning in the moment

-Skilful, emphatic practitioners - Our practitioners will support the children in a way that will value each child’s uniqueness.
+Skillful, emphatic practitioners - Our practitioners will support the children in a way that will value each child’s uniqueness.
 They will recognise ‘teachable moments’ to enhance and extend a child’s learning.
 Practitioners will support children when they play both independently and within a group.

 Consistent boundaries, expectations and routines - within which the children can feel relaxed and have the freedom to play as they wish.

 An enabling environment - we ensure that both indoors and outdoors provide opportunity for children to make their own choices, there will be no adult set activities.
 The environment will be laid out with workshop style areas with resources that children can select themselves.
 The children will have the opportunity to become fully engaged in their chosen activity, Practitioners will continually reflect on the environment to ensure that this is being achieved.

 A clear system of assessment and observation - each child will have their own unique folder; this comprises of a ‘learning journey’ where each half term every child will have a week in which they are the ‘focus’ child, Practitioners will focus on recording their ‘teachable moments’ with that child with cooperation and input with parents before and after.
 Their folder will also have ‘Wow’ moments where practitioners observe children doing things independently or observe further following of their focus targets in the seven areas of learning.
 Children can add their own work and photographs, as well as parents.